-UK-based HSBC is one of the most customer-friendly banks in New York City, but it also boasts one of the highest savings interest rates among brick-and-mortar banks.
-HSBC Bank is offering 2.30% APY for a minimum required balance of $1.
-This rate is only available through the bank's new HSBC Direct Savings Account, which can be opened online.
+UK-based HSBC is one of the most customer-friendly banks in New York City.
 As a member of the FDIC, HSBC also provides account-holders with the protection of deposit insurance.

 The customer service benefits of HSBC are many.
 According to a 2015 Pew study, HSBC outperformed every other brick-and-mortar bank in the fairness and transparency of its disclosures, overdraft policy and dispute resolution.
 HSBC won't charge you an overdraft fee so long as your balance at the end of the day is overdrawn by $10 or less.
 Moreover, HSBC processes your daily transactions from lowest to highest amount.
 Some other banks process your charges from biggest to smallest as a way to increase the number of overdraft fees you'll owe them when you overspend.

 The cost of an HSBC account is fairly average, but the bank makes it easier than usual to waive its maintenance fees.
 If you have a larger balance, HSBC Advance and HSBC Premier Accounts also include unusual benefits like the waiving of foreign exchange fees on your debit card and monthly rebates on non-HSBC ATM surcharges outside of New York State.
 This last feature is especially useful given the bank's limited ATM and branch coverage outside of major cities.

 Best Checking Account for NYC Students: Santander Bank